jtassia/Functional-Light-JS/ch3.md

 Definitely uglier, no question.
 But this is an important way to visualize what's going on with a curried function.
 Each nested function call is returning another function that's going to accept the next argument, and that continues until we've specified all the expected arguments.

-I've found it helps me tremendously to understand curried functions if I can unwrap them mentally as a series of nested functions like that.
+When trying to decipher curried functions, I've found it helps me tremendously if I can unwrap them mentally as a series of nested functions like .

 In fact, to reinforce that point, let's consider the same code but written with ES6 arrow functions: